 Per the Center For A Secure Retirement• study, six out of ten Baby Boomers have a plan for how they will fund retirement.
-Puzzlingly, only one-third have a retirement care plan which leads me to believe this group is not undertaking holistic financial planning which considers every facet of a fiscal life including the possible need for long-term care from custodial to skilled nursing.
+Only one-third have a retirement long-term care strategy which leads me to believe this group is not undertaking holistic financial planning which considers every facet of a fiscal life including the possible need for long-term care from custodial to skilled nursing.
 I?m not surprised that 88% of Boomers who have included a retirement care strategy reported a positive impact to their overall plan.